nikhilm/uvbook/source/networking.rst

     randomly assigns a port.

-First we setup the receiving socket to bind on all interfaces on port 68 (DHCP client) and start a read watcher on it.
+First we setup the receiving socket to bind on all interfaces on port 68 (DHCP client) and start a read on it.
+This will read back responses from any DHCP server that replies.
+We use the UV_UDP_REUSEADDR flag to play nice with any other system DHCP clients that are running on this computer on the same port.
 Then we setup a similar send socket and use ``uv_udp_send`` to send a *broadcast message* on port 67 (DHCP server).

 It is **necessary** to set the broadcast flag, otherwise you will get an ``EACCES`` error [#]_.
-The exact message being sent is irrelevant to this book and you can study the code if you are interested.
-As usual the read and write callbacks will receive a status code of -1 if something went wrong.
+The exact message being sent is not relevant to this book and you can study the code if you are interested.
+As usual the read and write callbacks will receive a status code of < 0 if something went wrong.

 Since UDP sockets are not connected to a particular peer, the read callback receives an extra parameter about the sender of the packet.

 ``nread`` may be zero if there is no more data to be read.
-If ``addr`` is not NULL, it indicates that an empty datagram was received from the host at ``addr``.
+If ``addr`` is NULL, it indicates there is nothing to read (the callback shouldn't do anything), if not NULL, it indicates that an empty datagram was received from the host at ``addr``.
 The ``flags`` parameter may be ``UV_UDP_PARTIAL`` if the buffer provided by your allocator was not large enough to hold the data. *In this case the OS will discard the data that could not fit* (That's UDP for you!).

 .. rubric:: udp-dhcp/main.c - Reading packets
 .. literalinclude:: ../code/udp-dhcp/main.c